pawelwiejkut/pawelwiejkut.dev/content/posts/call_function_table.md

     appendFilePath: true # to append file path to Edit link
 ---

-How to run HANA SQL function where output table is required ?
+How to run the HANA SQL function where an output table is required?
 Example function ([from this tutorial](https://developers.sap.com/tutorials/hana-graph-overview-graphscript.html)):
 {{< highlight sql >}}
 CREATE TYPE "TT_RESTAURANTS" AS TABLE ("node_id" INTEGER, "distance" INTEGER, "hops" BIGINT);